 Improving HPV Immunization Coverage

 The National Improvement Partnership Network (NIPN) and the Academic Pediatric Association (APA) are collaborating on a national practice-based QI initiative, funded by CDC to improve adolescent HPV immunization rates, see attached project summary.
 This is a wonderful opportunity for practices to collaborate in your state and from around the country to strengthen office systems for delivery of the HPV vaccine and improve provider recommendations.
-Enrollment is due by December 15, 2017.
+Enrollment has been extended to January 2, 2017.
 For more information, contact Rachel Wallace-Brodeur at Rachel.Wallace-Brodeur@med.uvm.edu.

 Delaware’s HPV Vaccination Quarterly Report